 Feathers on Hair Accessories

 Feathered barrettes and headbands--often referred to as fascinators--along with bobby pin clips are creating quite a resurgence.
 Designs ranging from structured and vintage-inspired to freeform bohemian styles are worn every day, as well as for special occasions and weddings.

 Feathers on Clothing

-Feathers are also being used to adorn clothing by being hand sewn onto skirts and dresses or skinny-strapped chemise tops and cardigan necklines.
-Feathers can be a bright spot of wispy color along hemlines or add interest to single-shouldered necklines.
+Feathers are also being used to adorn clothing as a brooch or by being hand sewn onto skirts and dresses or skinny-strapped chemise tops and cardigan necklines.
+Feathers can be a bright spot of wispy color along hems or add interest to single-shouldered necklines.
 Elaborate rosettes of feathers are also glued or sewn into concentric circles, creating a cameo-style medallion on skirts and jacket lapels.

 The simplest way to attach feathers to jewelry is to use crimp tubes with a loop.
 Insert the end of a de-fluffed and trimmed feather into the tube and crimp down with crimp pliers.
 Then use the loop to attach to earrings and necklaces.

 Another method is to cover the feather end with a cord end.
 This method is good if you want to have a couple layers of feathers held together.